Skip to main content

 At the center of this reaction is a sophisticated communication network known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of it as the body’s central command for managing all forms of stress.
 The hypothalamus, a small but powerful region in your brain, acts as the primary sensor.

-When it detects a persistent, unresolved threat ∞ such as an ongoing conflict over a you believe is coercive or discriminatory ∞ it releases a chemical messenger called Corticotropin-Releasing Hormone (CRH).
+When it detects a persistent, unresolved threat ∞ such as an ongoing conflict over a wellness program you believe is coercive or discriminatory ∞ it releases a chemical messenger called Corticotropin-Releasing Hormone (CRH).
 This is the initial signal that the body must prepare for a sustained challenge.

 The Body’s Alarm System